Technological-Singularity/Star-Valor---Minifix/README.md

 * Point defense weapons will start firing earlier, allowing more reliable interception
 * NPC enemies will chase more accurately (using the same method as projectile aiming)

-Junk Diver (WIP)
----
-* Junk destruction calculations tweaked - destroying one junk many times is now just as effective as destroying a big pile all at once
-    * Destroying one piece of junk can grant up to one of the items below
-    * Equipment has highest priority, then rare metal, then scrap metal
-* Destroying junk can give weapons and equipment (as before, new calculations)
-    * Chance is affected by Expert Scavenging (minor) and Master Scavenging (major, and does not require perk)
-    * Higher average rarity with Master Scavenging (minor)
-* Destroying junk can give scrap metal
-    * Chance is affected by Expert Scavenging (major)
-    * Quantity is affected by Scavenging and bonuses from ships or equipment
-* Destroying junk can give rare metal
-    * Chance is affected by Expert Scavenging (minor)
-    * Quantity is affected by bonuses from ships or equipment

 Multibarrel Memory (WIP)
 ---
 * Alternate fire mode for turrets (i.e., simultaneous multibarrel shots - available by right-clicking a weapon turret slot) will persist after swapping equipment, warps, and save/load games